Computer Engineering BSc (Hons)

 Robotics, artificial intelligence, automation – set technology to work for society with the skills you’ll master on this degree.
 With a thorough understanding of computer engineering from microprocessors to operating systems, you’ll learn to build the complex tools our world needs.

 Closed to international applications for September 2023.

 Do you love knowing what makes things tick?
 Do you like to see the big picture?
 Then you’re going to enjoy designing and building the systems of the future on our computer engineering degree.

 Our labs and workspaces offer state-of-the-art tools for digital technology, so you can work at the forefront of this fast-moving field.
 You’ll explore modern computer systems and programming, challenge yourself with robotics, and learn how artificial intelligence, virtual reality and sensor systems work.

 Hone the skills you need to develop, design, and manage industrial projects.
 Get hands-on with computer-aided engineering and applied industrial automation.
 Build sensing systems and master the latest in embedded systems.

-Many specialities come together in our BSc Computer Engineering.
+Many specialities come together in our BSc (Hons) Computer Engineering.
 You’ll study how things work from computer architecture to operating systems and sensors, to industrial sensing systems and applications.
 As a graduate, you will be a skilled professional with the systems-level design expertise sought after by a huge range of industries.